Nielsen Racing

 Nielsen Racing is a British sports car racing team.
 Born in 2014, the outfit started off in Radicals before progressing to LMP3 in 2017 and LMP2 in 2020, making its debut at that year's 24 Hours of Le Mans.
 It has won titles in the Asian Le Mans Series and Le Mans Cup, and currently operates a two-car programme in the European Le Mans Series.
-In 2025 it expanded to single-seater racing by entering the Euroformula Open Championship.
+In 2025 it expanded to single-seater racing by entering the Euroformula Open Championship, and in 2026 rebranded that operation as Northstar Racing.

 The team was founded by former Greaves Motorsport engineer David 'Sven' Thompson in partnership with Nielsen Chemicals, a manufacturer of automotive cleaning products.

 History

 2014–2017

 Nielsen Racing made its racing debut in 2014, in the Radical Middle East Cup.
-In 2017, Nielsen partnered with Écurie Écosse to compete in the Le Mans Cup and the British LMP3 Cup.
+In 2017, Nielsen partnered with Ecurie Ecosse to compete in the Le Mans Cup and the British LMP3 Cup.
 Drivers, Alasdair McCaig and Colin Noble, won six races on the way to becoming the 2017 British LMP3 Cup champions.

 2018

-The following year, the team stepped up and entered into the 2018 European Le Mans Series, again running in conjunction with Écurie Écosse.
-They finished fourth in the LMP3 class with drivers, Alex Kapadia, Colin Noble and Christian Stubbe Olsen, scoring three second place finishes.
+The following year, the team stepped up and entered into the 2018 European Le Mans Series, again running in conjunction with Ecurie Ecosse.
+They finished fourth in the LMP3 class with drivers Alex Kapadia, Colin Noble and Christian Stubbe Olsen, scoring three second place finishes.
 The team also won the 2018 British LMP3 Cup for a second consecutive year.
 Nielsen made its Asian Le Mans Series debut in the 2018-19 season in LMP3, with the No. 79 entry finishing in third.